DINA-community/Matching-Agent/docs/getting-started.rst

     - NetBox UI: http://netbox.localhost/ (default: admin/admin)
     - NetBox Keycloak instance: http://keycloak.localhost/
     - ISDuBa UI: http://isduba.localhost/ (default: user/user)
-    - The NetBox API token is printed by the ``netbox-setup`` container logs:
+    - The NetBox API token is printed by the ``netbox-setup`` container logs.
+The script will attempt to print it automatically; if needed, you can retrieve it manually:
         .. code-block:: bash

             docker compose -f dev/docker-compose.yml logs netbox-setup